szepeviktor/cloudflare/readme.txt

 [Read more](http://blog.cloudflare.com/introducing-the-cloudflare-wordpress-plugin) on why we created this plugin.

 == Changelog ==
+= 1.3.5 =
+* Disable Development Mode option if cURL not installed.
+Will Use JSONP in future release to allow domains without cURL to use Development Mode.

 = 1.3.4 =
 * Add in IPV6 support and Development Mode option to wordpress plugin settings page.
 Remove cached IP range text file.